baneteasnow/baneteasnow.github.io/_drafts/_ready/how-to-make-sense-of-any-mess.md

 ---
 layout: post
 category: book
-title: "How to Make Sense of Any Mess | Abby Covert"
+title: "How to Make Sense of Any Mess | Abby Covert (Kitap)"
+kitap: "How To Make Sense Of Any Mess: Information Architecture for Everybody"
+yazar: "Abby Covert"
+yil: "2014"
+sayfa: "176"
 ---

 2021-07-14-